luickk/MlAstConcurrencyAnalyser/README.md

 ```
 ## Fundamentals

 It's difficult to find information on how modern thread sanitizers work and existing sanitizers are hidden in or built on top of big codebases which makes it difficult to learn from them.
-[This](https://static.googleusercontent.com/media/research.google.com/de//pubs/archive/35604.pdf) is a great paper on the fundemntals though.
+[This](https://static.googleusercontent.com/media/research.google.com/de//pubs/archive/35604.pdf) is a great paper on the fundamentals though.

 ## Tools for Instrumentation/ Interception, AST analysis